-By now, you or someone you know has waited in line to try Uncle Tetsu’s fresh cheesecake.
+By now, you or someone you know has waited in line to try Uncle Tetsu’s fresh cheesecake downtown Toronto.

-Was it worth the effort?
-Maybe it WAS amazing, but you do NOT have the patience or time to line up for it.
+Maybe the cheesecake WAS amazing, but you do NOT have the patience or time to line up for cheesecake.
 No more lines just for a cheesecake!!

-Do not let the Uncle’s cuteness and charm fool you
+Do not let the Uncle’s charm fool you

 What Toronto foodies are saying

-Reviews have been interesting because half claim it tastes incredible coming right off the oven (duh), but the other half claim it tastes even more incredible when it has been sitting in the fridge for a few hours (the texture is more dense and the cream cheese is much more prominent after the cool down).
+Reviews are super interesting because half claim the cheesecake tastes incredible coming right off the oven (duh), but the other half claim it tastes even more incredible when it has been sitting in the fridge for a few hours (the texture is more dense and the cream cheese is much more prominent after the cool down).

 History of Japanese cheesecake in Toronto

-Here’s where the game changes: Uncle Tetsu is NOT the only place where you can purchase a fluffy, slightly cheesy Japanese cheesecake in Toronto.
+Here’s where the story changes: Uncle Tetsu is NOT the only place in Toronto where you can purchase a fluffy, slightly cheesy Japanese cheesecake.